taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/ticker-start

-If you prefer chromium, epiphany, or firefox (chromium is the default):
+If you prefer chromium, epiphany, or firefox (firefox is recommended for long term reliability):

 ~/ticker-start chromium